JonnyOnlineYT/MathQuiz/README.md

 # MathQuiz
- Just a Math quiz application i made/am making for no reason
+Just a Math quiz application i made/am making for no reason (i can already see some schools use this :skull:)